 This bill amends Florida Statutes to establish mandatory mediation for disputed property insurance claims, making it a prerequisite before any litigation can commence.
-The bill requires all parties involved in a property insurance claim dispute to participate in mediation, which can now be conducted via teleconference or other electronic means if mutually agreed upon.
-It also specifies that all insureds or their representatives must attend the mediation in person.
-The Department of Financial Services is mandated to adopt rules for the mediation program and can also implement emergency rules as necessary.
-Additionally, the bill revises the definition of "claim" and outlines the responsibilities of both insurers and policyholders regarding costs and documentation during the mediation process.
+It requires all parties involved in a property insurance claim dispute to participate in mediation, which can now be conducted via teleconference or other electronic means if mutually agreed upon.
+The bill also specifies that all insureds or their representatives must attend the mediation in person, and it outlines the responsibilities regarding the costs associated with mediation.
+Additionally, the Department of Financial Services is mandated to adopt rules for the mediation program and can implement emergency rules as necessary.

 Statutes affected: S 224 Filed: 627.7015, 627.7074